KrailOrg/krail/docs/tutorial-getting-started.md

 - Krail requires Java 8, hence the line "sourceCompatibility = '1.8'"
 - Of course, you cannot do without Krail ...
 - There are a lot of dependencies involved in building Krail - that is no surprise, when you consider how many things it integrates.
 However, that also means that there can be version conflicts to resolve, between the dependencies of the various component parts of Krail.
 The ResolutionStrategy is there to resolve those version conflicts.
 GWT requires an older version of the javax validation API - if you don't force the correct version to be used, then the widgetset compile will fail - and worse, it fails without any error messages.
+- finally, the gradle-vaadin plugin needs Gradle at version 4+, so we will create a [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) task

 Now save the file and add it to Git